Cheapest car insurance in New Hampshire for a bad driving record

 How much is high-risk car insurance in New Hampshire?

-A bad driving record or low credit score can significantly increase rates.
-While high-risk car insurance averages $1,993 in New Hampshire, you can find rates as low as $1,131 from Auto-Owners.
+A problematic driving record or poor credit score may mean higher insurance rates, but affordable options exist.
+In New Hampshire, high-risk car insurance costs $1,993.
+However, you can get rates as low as $1,131 from Auto-Owners.

 Select your state and risk factor below to see the insurance company and its